What Are the Most In-Demand Jobs in Health Science?

 Physical therapist assistants help patients build strength and regain mobility after injury, illness, or surgery.
 They provide education, design exercise and stretching regimens, perform therapeutic massage, and gauge patients' progress toward their recovery goals.

 With a strong demand for healthcare services comes a greater need for professionals to oversee the business aspects of care delivery.
 Medical and health services managers fill this role.
 Also known as healthcare administrators, they manage private medical practices, healthcare facilities, or specific clinical areas.
-While their overarching responsibility is to ensure that patients receive high quality, efficient healthcare, their specific tasks may involve everything from human resources or records management to communications and compliance.
+While their overarching responsibility is to ensure that patients receive high quality, efficient healthcare, their specific tasks may involve such duties as human resources or records management and communications and compliance.

-Between 2019-2029, the job growth rate for substance abuse and mental health counselors is projected at 25%.
-These counselors support and treat individuals with mental health, behavioral, addiction, or substance abuse problems.
+Between 2020-2030, the job growth rate for substance use and mental health counselors is projected at 23%.
+These counselors support and treat individuals with mental health, behavioral, addiction, or substance misuse problems.
 As more people seek help with these issues, the need for qualified providers should grow.

 The COVID-19 pandemic has strongly affected the demand for mental health services.
 According to the Kaiser Family Foundation, nearly 25% of adults reported negative mental health impacts, including increased substance use.
 This has led to higher demand for mental health services.